The Untold Story of Asamoah Gyan’s Failed Move to Manchester City in 2008

 Still, Gyan’s journey did not end there.

-He eventually reached the Premier League in 2010 with Sunderland, where he became a fan favourite and delivered memorable performances that cemented his legacy as one of Ghana’s greatest exports in modern football.
+According to The Guardian, he eventually reached the Premier League in 2010 with Sunderland, where he became a fan favourite and delivered memorable performances that cemented his legacy as one of Ghana’s greatest exports in modern football.

 Asamoah Gyan discloses his dream club

-Previously YEN.com.gh reported that Asamoah Gyan once disclosed that his dream club was actually Manchester United despite Man City chasing for his signature in the past.
+Previously, YEN.com.gh reported that Asamoah Gyan once disclosed that his dream club was actually Manchester United despite Man City chasing for his signature in the past.

 The former Ghana striker made the admission when asked which team he hoped to join at his peak, quickly naming United without hesitation.